dimagi/commcare-hq/corehq/motech/openmrs/docs/index.rst

 attributes.
 Form submissions can also create Visits, Encounters and Observations in OpenMRS.

-Configure this in the "Form configs" section of the OpenMRS Forwarder configuration.
+Configure this in the "Encounters config" section of the OpenMRS Forwarder configuration.

-An example value of Form configs might look like this:
+An example value of "Encounters config" might look like this:

 .. code-block:: javascript